jonnonz1/nz-statute-book/acts/public/1992/student-loan-scheme-act-1992.md

 (1) Sections 17B to 25 of this Act apply to any borrower— (a) Who reasonably expects that his or her gross income from salary or wages that are primary employment earnings for any tax year will exceed the repayment threshold for that tax year; or
   (b) Who is issued with a special repayment deduction rate certificate under section 21 of this Act.
-(2) Earnings from employment—(as those terms are defined in section OB 1 of the Income Tax Act 2004) shall not be taken into account under subsection (1)(a) of this section.
+(2) Earnings from employment—(as those terms are defined in section YA 1 of the Income Tax Act 2007) shall not be taken into account under subsection (1)(a) of this section.
   (a)
   (b)
   (c) As a casual agricultural worker; or
   (d) As an election day worker,—

 ### 17B Repayment codes for application of PAYE rules
-For the purpose of the application of the PAYE rules of the Income Tax Act 2004 under section 25 of this Act, the repayment code of any borrower in relation to any salary or wages is SL.
+For the purpose of the application of the PAYE rules of the Income Tax Act 2007 under section 25 of this Act, the repayment code of any borrower in relation to any salary or wages is SL.

 ### 18 Borrower's notice to employer of requirement for repayment deductions
 (1) A person who is a borrower and is in the employment of an employer (including an employer from whom secondary employment earnings are received) must give written notice under this section to the employer as soon as practicable after the later of—